 The Orwell Prizes aim to encourage excellence in writing and thinking about politics, both in fiction and non-fiction.
 The winning entries should strive to meet Orwell’s own ambition ‘to make political writing into an art’.
 They should be of equal excellence in style and content, and the writing must live up to the values of The Orwell Foundation.

 The Orwell Prize for Political Writing is open to non-fiction first published in the UK in any calendar year.
 The Orwell Prize for Political Fiction, sponsored by A.M.
-Heath and Richard Blair and currently in its inaugural year, is open to fiction first published in the UK in any calendar year.
+Heath and Richard Blair is open to fiction first published in the UK in any calendar year.

-Rules of entry for all prizes can be found on The Orwell Foundation website.
+Rules of entry for both prizes can be found on The Orwell Foundation website.

 George Orwell’s writing spanned a huge range of viewpoints, issues, problems, and concerns which The Orwell Foundation hopes will be reflected, over time, by the winners of The Orwell Prizes for Political Writing and Political Fiction.

 The Orwell Foundation, which administers The Orwell Prizes, is politically independent.
-Neither prize promotes the political purposes of any particular writing or takes account of the political orientation of the writing.
+The Prizes do not promote the political purposes of any particular writing or take account of the political orientation of the writing.

 The prize process, including the appointment of the judges, should encourage and recognise diversity of political/ideological standpoints, expertise, professional skills and experience as well as gender and ethnicity.
 Judges are required to put aside any personal political beliefs and assess submissions purely on their merit and on whether they meet the prize criteria.